-The pandemic doesn’t replace existing challenges but complicates them.
-Ethnic tensions, political strife, famine, climate change, and terrorism continue to uproot millions of lives.
-As coronavirus widens inequality gaps and threatens more displacement, it’s up to us to invest in providing the opportunities and services to support women refugees during this time and as they rebuild.
+As inequality gaps widen and displacement increases, it’s up to us to invest in providing the opportunities and services to support women refugees during this time and as they rebuild.

-This World Refugee Day, take a look at a few facts about the state of refugees today:
+This World Refugee Day, learn about the state of refugees today.

 2) Women and children make up most of the people forcibly displaced by renewed conflict in Syria.

-Since last December, a resurgence in violence in northwest Syria forced more than 900,000 people to flee their homes.
-About 80 percent of those people are women and children, now forced into surrounding areas, some in camps where resources are scarce and weather conditions harsh.
+There are 6.9 million people displaced within Syria.
+Nearly 70% of this population is women and children, now forced into surrounding areas, some in camps where resources are scarce and weather conditions harsh.
 In places like Syria, where women had been making advances in gender equality, disease and displacement threaten that progress.

 3) 50 percent of refugees, internally displaced, or stateless populations are women and girls.

-UN Women reports that of the 70.8 million people who have been forced into displacement, about half are women and girls.
-Women are often the first responders when crisis hits yet their voices are often left out of policies and that are designed to protect them.
+UNHCR reports that of the 100 million people who have been forced into displacement, over half are women and girls.
+Women are often the first responders when crisis hits, yet their voices are often left out of policies and that are designed to protect them.
 In addition to poverty and other issues that all refugees may face, women refugees have an added layer of oppression from gender discrimination.

-Contrary to the myth that refugees are unskilled and uneducated, many of them have much to contribute to any economy and place they live.
+Contrary to the myth that refugees are unskilled and uneducated, many of them have much to contribute.
 While some refugees might have never had the chance to gain formal education, many are highly educated and highly skilled.

 Many refugees face barriers to inclusion in local economies, which makes finding stability for their families a challenge.
-Lockdowns due to coronavirus have made finances harder.
+Negative economic impacts related to coronavirus strictures have made finances harder.
 For women refugees, the barriers are even higher as gender discrimination closes doors or leads to lower pay.
 Yet if we invested in economic opportunities for women refugees, we could help close gaps in poverty, gender equality, and inclusive work – all while helping economies on a local and global scale.

 Throughout the years, Women for Women International has been able to witness firsthand the dangers and obstacles faced by refugees.
 They have barely escaped war, and many refugee women face threats of gender-based sexual violence and early marriage in their pursuit of safety.

 Join us and stand in solidarity with women refugees.
-Pledge your support.
+Learn what you can do.